MVP-LAM: Learning Action-Centric Latent Action via Cross-Viewpoint Reconstruction: Related Works

 \section{Related Works}

 \paragraph{Latent Action Learning from Video.} Recent progress in video-based robot learning has studied how to extract useful representations from large-scale human demonstration videos for downstream control.
-Several works learn video priors such as object affordances or trajectories \cite{HOPMan, vrb, track2act, atm}, while another line learns latent actions as an abstraction of temporal transitions by modeling frame-to-frame visual dynamics without action supervision~\cite{lapo, lapa, genie, moto, univla, igor, villa, cola_world}.
-Among these works, LAPA~\cite{lapa} and Moto~\cite{moto} extract latent actions from unlabeled videos and use them as scalable supervision for training downstream visuomotor policies.
-In addition, Genie~\cite{genie}, IGOR~\cite{igor}, and CoLA-World~\cite{cola_world} incorporate latent actions into world models~\cite{wm}, improving controllable video generation and supporting downstream embodied planning and manipulation.
-In contrast, UniVLA~\cite{univla} focuses on improving the latent action quality for effective downstream policy training by using language descriptions or additional structural objectives in latent action training.
+Several works learn visual priors from videos such as object affordances~\cite{HOPMan, vrb} or trajectory information~\cite{track2act, atm}.
+Another line of work learns latent actions as an abstraction of temporal transitions by modeling frame-to-frame visual dynamics without action supervision~\cite{lapa, genie, moto, univla, igor, villa, groot}.
+Among these works, LAPA~\cite{lapa}, Moto~\cite{moto}, and UniVLA~\cite{univla} extract latent actions from unlabeled videos and use them as supervision for training downstream embodied AI.
+In addition, Genie~\cite{genie}, IGOR~\cite{igor}, and AdaWorld~\cite{adaworld} incorporate latent actions into world models~\cite{wm}, improving controllable video generation and supporting downstream embodied planning and manipulation.

 Prior latent action approaches study the latent action learning with single-view video, but to our knowledge, none of them explicitly use multi-view video during LAM training.
 MVP-LAM uses cross-viewpoint reconstruction on multi-view data to construct action-centric latent actions.